School of Information Sciences - Library and Information Science Program

 Fall Term of Entry only.

-Our Archives, Preservation & Records Management Specialization (APRM) is one of the leading programs of its kind in the United States.
+Our Archives and Information Science program is one of the leading programs of its kind in the United States.
 You can earn your MLIS degree here, gaining an in-depth knowledge of:

-The career opportunities available to those students in the APRM specialization are expanding beyond the traditional archives facility.
-Many of our graduates work in museums, government agencies, institutions of higher education, professional organizations, corporations, and not-for-profits.
+The career opportunities available to those students in this pathway are expanding beyond the traditional archives setting.
+Many of our graduates work in government agencies, institutions of higher education, professional organizations, corporations, and not-for-profits.
 For a selected list of employers of our graduates, please click here.

 Our program will give you the skills and knowledge to identify and analyze recordkeeping systems from legal, evidential, historical, and cultural perspectives.
 Students study in an engaging and intellectually stimulating environment, taking courses in diverse topics including:

 You may also have the opportunity to work on research projects and publications.
 This program is designed to provide you with both the theoretical knowledge and practical skills for managing and making decisions concerning records in a variety of traditional and non-traditional settings requiring archival and preservation expertise.
-As part of your course of study, you can gain critical experience through a for-credit field experience in a regional museum, archives, library, arts or related organization.
+As part of your course of study, you can gain critical experience through a for-credit field experience in an archives, library, arts or related organization.
+Before beginning a field experience, it is expected that the AIS student will have completed or be in the process of completing all the required AIS courses offered in the first two terms.

-Students follow a prescribed course of studyover a one-year (full-time) or two-year (part-time) program.
-The APRM is an on-campus program of study, providing ample opportunity for face-to-face interaction with faculty.
+Students follow a prescribed program of study over a one-year (full-time) or two-year (part-time) program.
+This is an on-campus program of study, providing ample opportunity for face-to-face interaction with faculty.

 Faculty

-The Archives, Preservation & Records Management specialization is supported by a cadre of full-time regular faculty and adjunct faculty who are leading scholars and practitioners in the field.
-This program is among the small number of graduate programs in archives and records management featuring more than one regular faculty member dedicated to teaching and research in this area.
+The Archives and Information Science pathway is supported by a cadre of full-time regular faculty and adjunct faculty who are leading scholars and practitioners in the field.
+This program is among the small number of graduate programs in archives featuring more than one regular faculty member dedicated to teaching and research in this area.

 Resources